Vienna is one of the great cities on the Danube river. So no surprise to find a few boat tours and excursions available to visitors.

 Since one of Europe’s longest rivers passes through it, you’d imagine Vienna full of local boat tours and river trips.
 That’s not quite the case.

 The fault lies with geography, I suspect.
-The Danube actually flows to one side, away from the city centre where most of the visitor action takes place.
+The Danube actually flows to one side, crossing the city away from the central areas where most of the visitor action takes place.

 European river cruises, of course, stop off for shore excursions, but many local boat experiences involve a more central stretch of river known as the Donaukanal.